08-40

 • Understand the paradigm shift from data-to-model approaches to data-to-control strategies.

-• Learn how to create a data-driven, model-free charging strategy with less than an hour of in-situ data collection.
+• Learn how to create a data-driven charging strategy with less than an hour of in-situ data collection with recalibration capabilities.

-• Explore how to develop a cost-effective, data-driven, model-free controller that could be implemented in existing battery packs.
+• Explore how to develop a cost-effective and data-driven controller that could be implemented in existing and new battery packs.

 Advanced Cooling Systems And Smart Control For Optimized Battery Thermal Management

-Marc Graff, Managing Partner, SynErgy Thermal Management GmbH
+Marc Graaf, Managing Partner, SynErgy Thermal Management GmbH

 Innovations in advanced cooling systems and smart control technologies are transforming Battery Thermal Management Systems (BTMS), improving energy efficiency, reducing charging times, and ensuring long-term reliability.
 This session explores cutting-edge cooling system designs, the role of smart controllers in thermal optimization, and how these advancements impact the overall performance of EV batteries.